- When does the class day begin and end?

 The majority of a sixth grade students' day is spent in Barks Hall.
-Advisory, humanities, math, science, literacy strategies and computer classes all take place in the building.
+Advisory, humanities, math, science, information literacy, Baylor 101, and computer classes all take place in the building.
 Students do, however, have numerous opportunities to experience the entire Baylor campus.
 Performing arts classes, visual arts classes, physical education, lunch, chapel and afternoon athletics and enrichment activities not only provide students with chances to travel to various parts of campus but also create circumstances in which they can interact with the broader Baylor community.

 Baylor offers a wide variety of athletic and enrichment offerings that are second to none.
 Children interested in sports can participate on competitive teams that include tennis, golf, swimming, diving, soccer, softball, football, wrestling, basketball, volleyball, fencing and baseball.
 In addition, students can choose from a wide range of enrichment offerings that includes community service, theater, digital film, dance, studio art and outdoor education.